 Sandeman Tours Madrid

 Without a doubt, the Sandeman tours are my favorite.
-This company is home to the original free tour, and will walk you around the city’s most important attractions for free, in both English and Spanish.
+This company is home to the original free tour, and will walk you around the city’s most important attractions for free, in both English and Spanish (for those of you interested in learning some Spanish).
 All are welcome, and this tour runs every day at 10, 11, 2, and 4, which allows for whatever you may have in your schedule.

 Sandeman Tours meets in Plaza Mayor, the city’s most popular meeting place, and continues for 3 hours, usually with a moment for a meal to fuel up.
 This tour is a great way to get in all the major highlights of Madrid in a day.
 It is free, but don’t forget to tip!